ByteHamster/GpuRecSplit/README.md

 ```
 add_subdirectory(path/to/GpuRecSplit)
-target_link_libraries(YourTarget PRIVATE RecSplit SIMDRecSplit GPURecSplit ShockHash) # or a subset of the targets
+target_link_libraries(YourTarget PRIVATE RecSplit SIMDRecSplit GPURecSplit) # or a subset of the targets
 ```

 ### Reproducing Experiments